-Conondale: “Sunshine Coast Cancel” is the new nickname angry music punters have coined Council after it allegedly shut down the Crystal Waters’s Eco Village Music Club last week.
-The music club is the latest victim in a string of other cancelled events by Council including Ocean Street World Festival, Big Pineapple Festival and Buskers by
+“Sunshine Coast Cancel” is the new nickname punters are calling Council after the Crystal Waters’s Eco Village Music Club was shut down last week.
+The music club is the latest victim in a string of other cancelled events by Council including Ocean Street World Festival, Big Pineapple Festival and Buskers by the Lake, which was recently

 The University of the Sunshine Coast (UniSC) might be moving from a ‘dry’ campus to a ‘sticky’ one.
 Students and teachers at the Sippy Downs campus want to be able to purchase alcohol at the uni.
 There’s also rumours of a new open-air stage offering live music from student musicians and outside acts, and an